Latest Blog Posts and News

 The Graduate Certificate in College Instruction (GCCI) is a 9-credit program for individuals interested in deepening their theoretical and practical understanding of college teaching.
 This certificate program is intended to provide graduate students with a significant credential on their transcripts in the area of instructional understanding and competence.
-It is an opportunity for graduate students across the campuses to gain teaching instruction, classroom management, techniques using technology, assessment and evaluation, and other pedagogical best-practice expertise in both general and discipline-oriented areas.
-The objectives of this program are to deliver and document such skills in both a theoretical and pragmatic manner.

 Applicants should fill out the UConn application for graduate admission available here.
 Applicants must fulfill the general admission requirements of the graduate school.
 See requirements here.
 The application fee will be waived for currently enrolled UConn graduate students.
 All others will need to pay the application fee.
 Call the Graduate School at 860-486-3615 when you are ready to submit your application and they will waive the fee.
 The application deadline is November 15th for January admission and April 1st for August admission.
 Applications will not be reviewed until the deadline.
 Application should include:

 - A personal statement addressing your interest in the Certificate in College Instruction and how your current or future goals will be served through completion of the Certificate.